Top 6 Science-Backed Benefits of Caffeine for Health and Energy

 4. May Protect Liver Health

-Recent research suggests caffeine has a protective effect on the liver.
+Recent studies suggest caffeine has a protective effect on the liver.
 Regular coffee drinkers show a reduced risk of conditions such as liver fibrosis, cirrhosis, and fatty liver disease.
 These benefits are linked to coffee’s combination of caffeine and other bioactive compounds.

 5. Lowers Risk of Certain Diseases